KLIMAT: RUSSIA IN THE AGE OF CLIMATE CHANGE

 The Bridge: Natural Gas in a Redivided Europe

-January 2020.
-In this new book I argue that despite Europe’s geopolitical divisions, natural gas unites Europe’s nations in mutual self-interest–provided that peace prevails.
+In this 2020 book I argue that despite Europe’s geopolitical divisions, natural gas unites Europe’s nations in mutual self-interest–provided that peace prevails.
 The book also explores the future of natural gas in Europe in the era of LNG and climate change.